TGrandeZA/PassSentinel/README.md

 # 🔐 PassSentinel

-**PassSentinel** is a cybersecurity-focused password auditing tool that ensures strong password hygiene, checks password leaks using the [Have I Been Pwned](https://haveibeenpwned.com/API/v3#PwnedPasswords) API with k-anonymity for private data checking and securely manages verified password hashes in a local SQLite database.
+**PassSentinel** is a cybersecurity-focused password auditing tool that ensures strong password hygiene by using regex and entropy calculations.
+It checks for password leaks using the [Have I Been Pwned](https://haveibeenpwned.com/API/v3#PwnedPasswords) API with k-anonymity for private data checking and securely manages verified password hashes in a local SQLite database.

 ---